kaloyan-marinov/complete-terraform-course/README.md

 - focus of this course
 - _declare_/define your infrastructure within your codebase
 - benefit #1: you know exactly what is provisioned at any given time
-- benefit #2: if you are provisioning multiple environments (such as `staging` and `production`), use the power of programming languages to have multiple copies of the same thing and be confindent that they are deployed identically
+- benefit #2: if you are provisioning multiple environments (such as "staging" and "production"), use the power of programming languages to have multiple copies of the same thing and be confindent that they are deployed identically
 - 15:30 - ...

 Categories of IaC tools: